 As already mentioned, PREMIS (version 3) is used to describe technical metadata of digital objects, rights metadata to define the rights status in relation to specific agents or for specific objects, and to record events that are relevant regarding the digital provenance of digital objects.

-In the following, the PREMIS format and the way that it relates to the METS elements is described in detail.
+In the following sections, the PREMIS format and the way that it relates to the METS elements is described in detail.
 NOTE: in the listings showing PREMIS code parts, the prefix "premis" is omitted (default namespace is the PREMIS namespace) while the "mets" prefix is explicitly added if a relation to the METS file is explained.

 Vocabulary